feiyoung/feiyoung.github.io/_posts/2018-02-03-welcome-to-jekyll.md

-ï»¿---
+---
 layout: post
 title:  "Welcome to Jekyll!"
 date:   2018-02-03 10:22:16 -0300
-tags: ["example","welcome","jekyll","typing","Ã¶zel-bitcoin-adresi"]
+tags: ["example","welcome","jekyll","typing","?zel-bitcoin-adresi"]
 published: true
 comments: true
 script: [post.js]
 excerpted: |
-    Youâ€™ll find this post in your `_posts` directory.
+    You¡¯ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site ...
 day_quote:
   title: The word of the day!
   description: |